python/devguide/help.rst

 Should you require help, there are a :ref:`variety of options available
 <communication>` to seek assistance.
 If the question involves process or tool
-usage then please check the rest of this guide first (especially the :ref:`FAQ`) as it should answer your question.
+usage then please check the rest of this guide first as it should answer your question.

 Ask #python-dev